 What Does Wix Cost?

 When it comes to pricing, we find Wix to be so-so.
 The cost isn’t as high as Squarespace, but it certainly falls on the pricier end of the spectrum laid out by the best site builder plans.
 Bottom line: Wix isn’t the most competitive cost-wise, but it still costs only a few dollars per month for the most basic plan.
-Plus, you can get started with Wix for free for 14 days!
+Plus, you can start designing with Wix for free!

 How Does Wix Compare to Other Site Builders?